msramalho/Alloy4FunWebApp/README.md

 - Open Alloy4Fun/WebContent/WEB-INF/services/AlloyService/META-INF/services.xml
 	- delete all its content and paste the one in this repository in the Alloy4FunWebService folder.

-- Right Bottom at Alloy4Fun > new > other > Web Service :
+- Right click at Alloy4Fun > new > other > Web Service :
 	- Service Implementation : service.AlloyService
 	- WebService runtime :  Apache axis2
 	- next > use existing services.xml > Alloy4Fun/WebContent/WEB-INF/services/AlloyService/META-INF/services.xml